cathayc/CoralAnalysis/README.md

 The corals are kept in alreadyCutIncludePNG.zip.
 This includes all the coral files as well as the ones that have been cut to eliminate their non-characteristic parts.

 ## Output Data ##
-`MasterData`: result of running the program directly.
+`output/output.txt`: result of running the program directly.

 # Original paper manuscript #
 https://drive.google.com/file/d/1GjFXoJbpzT6qxme6W0jr7Peh5jjzYSRD/view?usp=sharing